OscarRondon/dotnetProjects/URLShortenerSolution/README.md

 URLShortenerSolution
 [
-	*	Getting data from the database with EF
+	*	Shorten a URL and store it in the database with EF ]
-]